 Bio

-Ben Reisinger is a tenor from Rochester, New York, currently in his first year in the Lindemann Young Artist Development Program.
-Ben has made the journey from Baritone to Tenor within the year and finds himself happily at home vocally as a Lyric Tenor.
-During the Met’s 2024–25 Season he will cover the Seatwarmer in the company premiere of Jeanine Tesori’s new opera Grounded and cover the First Prisoner in Fidelio.
+Ben Reisinger is a tenor from Rochester, New York, currently in his second year in the Lindemann Young Artist Development Program.
+Ben has recently made the journey from baritone to tenor and finds himself happily at home vocally as a lyric tenor.

-He was recently awarded the 2024 Career Grant from the Sullivan Foundation, the Stephen Phebus Award from the 2023 Opera Index Vocal Competition, and received the Bonnie Bell Encouragement Award in the 2023 James Toland Vocal Arts Competition.
+He was recently awarded the 2025 Sara Tucker Study Grant, the 2024 Career Grant from the Sullivan Foundation, the 2024 Athena Music Foundation prize from the Premiere Opera Foundation Vocal Competition, 1st prize at the Partners for the Arts Competition and Florentine Opera Competition, and 2nd place at the 2025 Loren L. Zachary National Vocal Competition.
 In 2020 and 2021, he was the winner of the Michigan District and recipient of the Great Lakes Region Encouragement Award in the Met’s Laffont Competition.
 He is an alumnus of the Martina Arroyo Foundation’s Prelude to Performance program and Detroit Opera’s Resident Artist Program.
 He holds degrees in voice from Nazareth College and Michigan State University.
-In his spare time, Ben enjoys spending time with his Labrador Retriever Hank, and is an avid golfer.
+In his spare time, Ben enjoys spending time with his Labrador Retriever, Hank, and is an avid golfer.